-Sc far as the first objective goes, f have no hesitation in saying that we are agreed-the mover and I-that there should be no monopolist control over the country's economy.
-That has been the consistent approach of this Government and our party, and there is no quarrel on that at all.
-And why should 1 speak of parties?
+Sc far as the first objective goes, I have no hesitation in saying that we are agreed-the mover and I-that there should be no monopolist control over the country's economy.
+That has been the consistent approach of this Government and our party, and there is no quarrel on that at all Why should I speak of parties?
 It is not a party matter.
-It is included in the Directive Principles of the Constitution which enjoin on us to operate the economic system in a way that it does not result in the concentration of wealth and means of production to the common detriment.
-Then there is the resolution adopted by Parliament in December 1954 which adopted (he socialist pattern of society as the objective of social and economic policy, and we abide by that resolution.
-Our strategy within the framework of this broad approach has been a strategy of planned development and to carry out that planned development with a mixed economy so as to subserve the twin purposes of democracy and socialism.
-That has been our broad approach, and this approach has been incorporated in the indus'rial policy resolution of 1956.
-I do not want to go into details, but the House is aware that broadly speaking that resolution lays down the principles on which our industrial policy is based, and it lays down particularly that the public sector will gradually expand and will gradually occupy a larger area in the industrial map of this country and, secondly, that it will-to use the late Shri Jawaharlal Nehru's words-control the commanding heights of the economy.
-Thirdly, I think implicit in that resolution is the desire to create conditions in which new entrants of the type mentioned by my friend, Mr. Dharia, or Shri Kulkarni can enter industry and trade, and co-operatives can prosper.
-These all inherent in the industrial policy resolution of 1956 and it has been the Government's policy all these years to adhere to these broad principles and this broad framework, nnd I submit that the Governments approach in regard to banking and credit institutions has also been fully in conformity with the basic principles which I have just outlined.
+It is included in the Directive Principles of the Constitution which enjoin on us to operate the economic system in a way that it does not result in the concentration of wealth and means of production to the common detriment Then there is the resolution adopted by Parliament in December 1954 which adopted the socialist pattern of society as the objective of social and economic policy and we abide by that resolution Our strategy within the framework of this broad approach been a strategy of planned development and to earry out that planned development with a mixed economy so as to subserve the twin purposes of democracy and socialism That has been our broad approach, and this approach has been incorporated in the indus rial policy resolution want to 1956 I do not go into details, but the House is aware that broadly speaking that resolution lays down the principles on which our indus rial policy is based, and it lays down particularly that the sector will gradually expand and will gradually occupy a larger area in the industrial map of this country and secondly, that it will-to use the late Shri Jawaharlal Nehru's comma.iding words-control the Thirdly, I heights of the economy think implicit in that resolution is the desire to cleate conditions in which new entrants of the type mentioned by my friend, Mr Dharia, or Shri Kulkarnı can enter ındustry and trade, and co-operatives can prosper are all inherent in the industrial [Shri K. C. Pant.]

+policy resolution of 1956 and it has been the Government's policy all these years to adhere to these broad principles and this broad framework, and I submit that the Government's approach in regard to banking and credit institutions has also been fully in conformity with the basic principles which I have just outlined.